UMSATS/can-wrapper-module/README.md

 # CAN Wrapper Module

-This module simplifies CAN message handling on the TSAT satellite by providing an easy-to-use interface that abstracts our custom protocol, built on top of HAL's CAN interface.
+This module simplifies CAN message handling on the TSAT satellite by providing an easy-to-use interface that abstracts our custom protocol.

 ## Importing

-You will need CAN set up in order to use this module.
+You will need CAN set up in your STM32 project to use this module.

 To set up **CAN**, you will need to: